 These days, Harpers Ferry is also known and loved as a convenient getaway for Washingtonians seeking some solace from whatever’s trending on Capitol Hill.
 If a mountain retreat sounds more like your jam, the area offers a wide array of campsites, vacation rental cabins, and additional lodging options.
 If you’re looking for good dining options in town, you probably can’t go wrong at The Rabbit Hole Gastropub (with a robust selection of craft beers) and Kelley Farm Kitchen (with unbelievably yummy vegan food).

 Who said New England gets to have all the aquatic fun?
 If you want a Mid-Atlantic beach retreat without the gnarly traffic of the Jersey Shore or Virginia Beach, try Delaware instead.
 With multiple beautiful beach towns — including Rehoboth Beach, Bethany Beach, and Fenwick Island — to explore, there’s never a dull moment here.
 At the same time, it’s incredibly easy to find the perfect beach along the Delaware coastline to sit back, relax, jump in the water, and let all your worries sail away.
-And if you’re looking for a LGBTQ+ friendly beach town, Rehoboth Beach has recently emerged as a laid-back Mid-Atlantic alternative to the more hectic crowds in Provincetown.
+And if you’re looking for an LGBTQ+ friendly beach town, Rehoboth Beach has recently emerged as a laid-back Mid-Atlantic alternative to the more hectic crowds in Provincetown.

 If you want to stay at a great hotel that’s right on the beach, it’s hard to beat the Boardwalk Plaza Hotel in Rehoboth.
 And if you love seafood, you will probably have a fabulous dinner at Henlopen City Oyster House, where you can feast on oyster shooters, lobster mac and cheese, and plenty more edible delights made with sustainable seafood.

 Heading on down to the steamy South, we land in Savannah.
-While Atlanta has gradually become Georgia’s most famous city thanks to its economic powerhouse status and celebrity star power, Savannah offers a different side of the Peach State, as well as its own unique charm thanks to its rich historical tapestry, its unique culinary scene, and its eclectically fun style.
+While the city of Atlanta has gradually become Georgia’s most famous city thanks to its economic powerhouse status and celebrity star power, Savannah offers a different side of the Peach State, as well as its own unique charm thanks to its rich historical tapestry, its unique culinary scene, and its eclectically fun style.
 You can start your Savannah adventure at its famed City Market — where you can find galleries featuring emerging local artists and many of the region’s hottest restaurants — and go on to explore the city’s iconic pocket park squares, its centuries-old architecture, and the cool beaches of Tybee Island.

 If you want to taste for yourself why Savannah’s restaurant scene has such an outsized influence over American dining, you probably want to try Repeal 33 and The Grey.
 If you want a spooky yet swanky place to hang your hat, The Marshall House and Kehoe House are famous for their “haunted house” atmosphere and their many luxurious amenities.